 I then proceeded to push the bike back home, uphill.
 Upon arriving home, very sweaty and upset, I sent Ken a very disappointed email.
 He replied in 45 minutes.
 Apparently some of the E-Rider mopeds have their trip switched mounted too high under the seat, causing the seat to depress the switch slightly and break the circuit.
 He advised me to reposition the switch a little lower down.

-If it was a known issue I’d have preferred them to have checked their existing stock and fixed any issues before sending products out to customers.
-Perhaps this would have been picked up if I’d paid the £95 for assembly.
+If it was a known issue I'd have preferred them to have checked their existing stock and fixed any issues before sending products out to customers.

 So off the garage I went (again) and took the seat off, disconnected the switch, drilled some new holes, reattached the switch and put the seat back on.
 All without electrocuting myself.
 It took a little over an hour, and this resolved the issue.
 The ride later than evening went much smoother.

 Time & Cost Summary